 - Privacy: This final principle addresses how a system collects, uses, retains, discloses, and disposes of any personal information in accordance with their privacy notice as well as in accordance with the AICPA’s Generally Accepted Privacy Principles.
 This principle is particularly important because it protects against the unauthorized access of any personally identifiable information (PII), like race, age, health, sexuality, etc.

 By becoming SOC 2 certified, you are promising your customers that you value their privacy with the utmost regard.
 You are letting them know that your company has taken every measure necessary to provide them with the services they need, while ensuring that you respect and protect their sensitive information.

 At IDScan.net, we strive to comply with all 5 of the trust principles to safeguard our customers’ private information.
-By attaining this SOC 2 Compliance, we are able to prove to our customers that we do actually implement those security measures that we pride ourselves on.
+By being SOC 2 Compliant, we are able to prove to our customers that we do actually implement those security measures that we pride ourselves on.